A (very) brief history of knowledge curation

 The explicit dimension deals mostly with technology: how you record information and in what form.
 The tacit dimension has many of the hallmarks of traditional curation, such as knowing what you’ve recorded, its context, how it was derived, and whom it may benefit.

-Stage I: low tech, low curation is characterized by artifacts such as ancient cave drawings, word-of-mouth stories, legends, and music.
+Epoch I: low tech, low curation is characterized by artifacts such as ancient cave drawings, word-of-mouth stories, legends, and music.
 Many of these forms of expression eventually evolved into written language recorded on parchment and bark.
-Stage I knowledge was closely held and focused mostly on survival, and the preservation of religion and culture.
+Epoch I knowledge was closely held and focused mostly on survival, and the preservation of religion and culture.

-As we enter Stage IV, we have an unprecedented opportunity to re-introduce human curation into the mix by letting computational systems work their magic in synchrony with human cognition, intuition, and judgment.
+As we enter Epoch IV, we have an unprecedented opportunity to re-introduce human curation into the mix by letting computational systems work their magic in synchrony with human cognition, intuition, and judgment.

 “Rather than blindly following the computer’s recommendations, I would have the computer work in parallel with my own analysis and then compare the two.
 When the computer’s decision was different from mine, I would examine why.
 Most of the time, it was because I had overlooked something.
 In those cases, the computer taught me.
 But sometimes I would think about some new criteria the system would’ve missed, so I would then teach the computer.
 We helped each other.”